 Arbitration has a long history in certain areas of law and has since 2012 been available in family law finance cases under the auspices of the Institute of Family Law Arbitrators and most recently for Children Arbitration since July 2016 (http://ifla.org.uk).

-At present, we have five members of chambers who are Finance Arbitrators and two who are Children Arbitrators all are Members of the Chartered Institute of Arbitrators and the Institute of Family Law Arbitrators.
+At present, we have four members of chambers who are Finance Arbitrators and five who are Children Arbitrators all are Members of the Chartered Institute of Arbitrators and the Institute of Family Law Arbitrators.

 James Roberts is a Board member of the Institute of Family Law Arbitrators Ltd.